eclipse-bluechi/bluechi/doc/man/bluechi-controller.conf.5.md

 All fields to bootstrap the bluechi controller are contained in the **bluechi-controller** section.
 The following keys are understood by `bluechi-controller`.

+#### **UseTCP** (string)

+If this flag is set to `true`, it enables the connection handler for agents to connect remotely via TCP/IP to the controller.
+If disabled, all other TCP options such as the ControllerPort or TCPKeepAliveTime are not used.
+Default: true.

 #### **ControllerPort** (uint16_t)

 The port the bluechi-controller listens on to establish connections with the `bluechi-agent`.
 By default port `842` is used.